bmx8177/MS1Connect/README.md

 # MS1Connect

-**9 June 2022: Please note that this version of MS1Connect is not fully functional at this time.
+**9 June 2022: Thanks for those who chatted with me at ASMS.
+Please note that this version of MS1Connect is not fully functional at this time.
 We hope to upload the remaining code within a week or so.
 If you want me to try MS1Connect on your data please contact me and I will be happy to help.**

 MS1Connect is a tool that scores the similarity between a pair of mass spectrometry runs.
 This task is particularly challenging because data can be acquired under different experimental procotols.
 MS1Connect solves this problem by framing the problem as a maximum bipartite matching problem and by only using data fom intact peptide (MS1) scans.